KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Their resonance may also give rise to **harmonic agents** —
 temporary or distributed enactments of coherence in the world.

-Their “mastery” is not one of dominance,
+Their "mastery" is not one of dominance,
 but of **resonance alignment**.

 They do not lead by hierarchy,